Meulymooh/manipulation/readme.md

 * Chunk (split) array: https://www.php.net/manual/en/function.array-chunk.php
 * Round the counting to next number if the array can't be divided by two: https://www.php.net/manual/en/function.ceil.php
 * Remove last element of an array: https://www.php.net/manual/en/function.array-pop.php
+* Set cookie for object:

 ## Difficulties

 * In the string manipulation exercise, I didn't manage to achieve the bonus instruction.
 I've found a bypass using the "background-clip" property in CSS.
+* In the object manipulation exercise, I had a hard time understanding how to add array 1 and 2 into the object and echo them with the part of the object previously set.
+I can echo the added arrays but not with the first part of the object.
+But in the var_dump you can see that everything is in the object.
+Got help from Raf for explanations.

 ## Feedback